What is your personal definition of success?

 3. Make their own luck

-They know that they make their own luck.
+Successful people know that they make their own luck.
 Luck is derived from hard work over time and positioning yourself for success.
 You won’t randomly get lucky and successful people know that.
-They will do at least one thing every single day to put themselves in a better position to get lucky and then use that luck to grow.
+They’ll do at least one thing every single day to put themselves in a better position to get lucky and then use that luck to grow.

 4. Define their aim, vision and purpose